 Although the judgment rendered by the Paris Court is not immediately enforceable, the court ordered Google to make the judgment public within one month by means of a hyperlink on the home page of its website and app.
 The court also noted that a daily penalty of 5,000 euros would be imposed for non-compliance.

 One might take the view that the decision will have limited impact since Google announced last year that it would sunset the consumer version of its social media network.
 However, the impact of this decision is potentially much broader, because these clauses do not only apply to Google+, but they also belong to the common terms and policies which govern Google services generally.
-The decision also addresses violations of the Data Protection Law.
-Stay tuned for our comments on those issues, which will be published soon on our Security, Privacy and the Law blog.
+The decision also addresses violations of the Data Protection Law, which we discussed on our Security, Privacy and the Law blog.